NazaOG/ToDO/README.md

 # ToDO
 ToDo list project for midterm exam spring

 Kayrat Kypchakbaev >> "Great work"

 Nurkyz Usupbekova >> "Excellent project"

 Zhibek Mukhtarbekova >> "I think this is a really good expamle of clear and good code, this application might be useful any time"

+Azimbek Mamatkerimov >> "this is fascinating idea for beginners who is learning C#"